Devil's Peak (Cape Town)

+Devil's Peak stands 1000 m high, less than Table Mountain's 1087 m, and there are a number of hiking routes to the summit.

 Landmarks

 The Rhodes Memorial to Cecil Rhodes, and the University of Cape Town are situated on the eastern slopes of Devil's Peak.
-From these vantages one can gaze down upon the southern suburbs of Cape Town and over the sandy Cape Flats towards Stellenbosch, Somerset West, and the distant Boland mountains.
 Other landmarks on the eastern slopes are Mostert's Mill, Groote Schuur Hospital, and the Groote Schuur estate, including a number of presidential and ministerial residences.

 A number of historic military blockhouses are situated on Devil's Peak, along with a number of cannons intended to defend the city from attack from the south.
 There is an abandoned fire lookout high up on Mowbray Ridge.

-On 26 May 1971 a formation of three military aircraft, flying by sight along the N2 highway, banked to the right three seconds too late, narrowly missing the University and Rhodes Memorial but subsequently crashing into the side of the mountain.
-For many years a radar reflector beacon stood on Plumpudding Hill above Rhodes Memorial to prevent similar incidents.

 Hiking

 There are a lot of easy walks on the lower slopes of the mountain.
 A popular short hike is from Rhodes Memorial to the King's blockhouse.
-The only safe ascent of the peak is from the Saddle, between the peak and Table Mountain.
+The only generally accessible ascent of the peak is from the Saddle, between the peak and Table Mountain.
 There are three routes to reach the Saddle: from Tafelberg Road on the city side, up Newlands Ravine from Newlands Forest, or the upper contour path from Mowbray Ridge and Minor Peak.
-Once on the Saddle, a straightforward path climbs directly to the summit.
-The 360° view from the summit is well worth the slog.
+Once on the Saddle, a straightforward path climbs directly to the summit, which has a 360° view of Cape Town and Table Mountain.
+A number of the gorges on the West side of the mountain are steep, wet and dangerous, particularly Second Waterfall Ravine,.
+Dark Gorge and Els Ravine.

-The peak is very exposed to wind and mist, so hikers must always take care.
-A number of the descents on the Southern Suburbs side are very steep and wet, and are highly dangerous (particularly Second Waterfall Ravine, Dark Gorge and Els Ravine).
-These routes should not be attempted, as many lives have been lost by hikers taking the wrong route.
-The general rule that applies is to stick to known and well-marked paths, and not to push on into the unknown.